 Why had it not done before, I hear you ask?

-Simply put, there is no money to be made in a fuel less power stations.
+Simply put, there is no money to be made in a fuel-less power stations.
 Just like BP thought there was no future in solar panels, the solutions to our problems already exist, but the requirement to keep us dependent on a centralised energy system has blinkered humanity from acknowledging that this transition is required.

-The last hour transition away from burning everything we can extract from the ground is possible, however, unless we take such ventures as seriously as the Chinese quickly realised the potential of the solar industry, then unfortunately, we may be too late to prevent change in the planet’s ability to produce enough food for ourselves.
+The last hour transition away from burning everything we can extract from the ground is possible, however, unless we take such ventures as seriously as the Chinese quickly realised the potential of the solar industry, then, unfortunately, we may be too late to prevent change in the planet’s ability to produce enough food for ourselves.

-Will mankind destroy its only world because it was too shortsighted to wean itself away from burning stuff and burning any stuff in a desperate attempt to feed only shareholders.
+Will mankind destroy its only world because it was too shortsighted to wean itself away from burning stuff and burning any stuff in a desperate attempt to feed only shareholders?

-The short-lived oil substitutes of shale and tar sands will undoubtedly need to be replaced again by large-scale wood burning as the basic need to heat our homes will finally overwhelm the last vestiges of the natural world.
+The short-lived oil substitutes of shale and tar sands will undoubtedly need to be replaced again by the large-scale wood burning as the basic need to heat our homes will finally overwhelm the last vestiges of the natural world.

 I sometimes wonder how long it would take us to strip away the earth’s trees, woodlands and forests once they become our primary energy source after shale and tar sands have been exhausted too.